Can ‘Net Zero’ Help Reinvent Cities?

 Osceola County expects its population to double by 2040 and boasts a rapidly evolving economy.
 Currently, tourism—including Walt Disney World Resort—and agriculture are its two main industries, but Weisheyer says the county is on the cusp of adding technology as a top-tier draw.
 Weisheyer, who serves on the Chamber of Commerce in his community, traveled with business leaders and lawmakers to Austin, Texas, to see how the city revitalized its economic development from a college town into a major tech hub.

 From that, NeoCity was born in Osceola County to reinvent a 500-acre tract of land into a master-planned community that will serve as a tech hub for Central Florida.
-Weisheyer, who also serves as chairman of the Osceola County School Board, realized schools needed to part of that vision.
+Weisheyer--who also serves on the Osceola County School Board--and his fellow school board members realized schools needed to part of that vision.
 “We need to make sure to develop education programs to develop the skilled workforce that we would need to support this,” he says.

 As a byproduct of that vision, NeoCity Academy is slated to open in August.
 The 500-student, demonstration STEM high school in Kissimmee is a 45,000-square-foot school.
 It cost $15 million to build, but as a net zero building, operational costs will remain low and unlock savings to the school district over the long term.
 The building was designed to use 76 percent less energy than a typical public school in the area.
 NeoCity Academy is dubbed as an “immersive learning, STEM-focused school” that offers curriculum paths in the engineering, biomedical, and cybersecurity fields.